DevMountain/ecommerce-part-three/README.md

 ### Step 3: Connect front-end

 Take some time to connect your Express API to your Angular application.
 You have a lot of freedom in how you do that.
-Make sure that you have the ability to add items to a user's cart, view the cart, create a new order, and view that order.
+Make sure that you have the ability to add items to a user's cart (you might create a dropdown menu to select a user, since there is no authentication yet), view the cart, create a new order, and view that order.
 If you finish that with ample time, add some extra styling and/or functionality.

 **Breakpoint**: You should be able to do those things ^^.

 If you pass that breakpoint, then congrats!
-You've just built your first real full-stack application!
+You've just built your first full-stack application!
 What you've just done is the basics of building any CRUD app.